-Insurer wins dispute over fire, marijuana in Bay City basement
+Insurer wins suit over fire, pot in Bay City basement

 Detroit — An insurance company can recover more than $130,000 from a Bay City woman whose home burned down when her then-husband smoked marijuana oil in the basement, an appeals court said Tuesday.